swisscatplus/lab_doc.github.io/docs/automation/Synthesis/index.md

 ## Layout and Workflow

 - Chemicals are introduced into the system through the **Standardization Box**.
 - Standardized materials are transferred into a central **Storage Box**.
 - When an experiment is designed, powders are prepared in the **Microsampling Box** and then combined in the **Recombination Box**.
-- Experiments are executed in the **Chemspeed systems**.
+- Plates are conditioned in the **SynthBox** and then executed in the **Chemspeed systems**, where the synthesis occurs.

 This modular design ensures that each step — entry, storage, sampling, recombination, and synthesis — is performed under controlled and reproducible conditions.